Was this page helpful?

 is an enum that is able to represent any CQL value.

-The user can request this type-erased representation to be converted into something useful.
-There are two traits that power this:
+The user could request this type-erased representation to be converted into something useful.
+There were two traits that powered this:

 FromRow